zhangxijing97/raft-kv-cpp/README.md

 - Raft logs and messages are printed in the terminal for each node.
 - Configurations are handled by `test.conf` in the `bin/` directory.
 - You can find design diagrams and RPC interface examples in the `docs/` folder.

-## 📌 Disclaimer

-This project is built for learning and demonstration purposes.
-It is not production-ready.

 ## 🙌 Acknowledgments